luke2997/hover_net/README.md

 14. Now, `python src/metrics/run.py --true_path=<n> --pred_path=<n> --save_path=<n>y` can be used to obtain the panoptic quality scores.
 15. For the detection/classification metrics, run `python src/metrics/convert_to_centroids.py` to extract the centroids of the ground truth.
 16. Now, `python src/compute_stats.py` can be run with ground truth being the extracted centroids and the predictions being post-processed predictions (.mat files).

-### Ensemble
-17. Ensemble learns weights it gives each model based on the subset of validation images balanced by tissue type.
-We used 10 images of each tissue type, which gave 190 for split 2 and 186 for splits 1 and 3, since for these splits one tissue type did not have 10 images.
-The extraction of the subset is implemented in `balanced_val_subset.py` script
-18. To get the results for ensemble `ensemble_pipeline_split{x}.py` (x = {1,2,3}) is run.
-The input files are in `.mat` format for the HoVer-net and Micro-Net resulting images as well as the images obtained by `balanced_val_subset.py` as mentioned at point 17.
-The ground-truth is obtained from the `.npy` file of the masks in the original data.
-Make sure to use the right folders to extract the resulting images of Micro-net, HoVer-net and the ground truth.
-It outputs a `.csv` file of the Jaccard (sklearn) results per subset (due to memory issues not all data can be loaded at once) for softvote and hardvote.
-It also saves the resulting mask like images of the softvote.

-### Visualisation
-19. We compare prediction of HoverNet and Micronet model as well as ground truth by visualising it next to each other and the original images.
-For visualisation a random sample of the whole data set is selected, but also there is a possibility to select a sample by tissue type.
-Also training statistics is plotted for both models.
-The visualisation is contained in the notebook `src/vis/Visualisation.ipynb`.
-The notebook was run on Cartesius to access all the data and the output of cells is saved.
-Therefore it might be better to view it from Jupiter Lab/Jupiter Notebook, in GitHub it loads very slowly.
-20. The overlayed annotation of ground truth was obtained with `annotate_ground_truth.py` script.